Student Financial Aid

 In a term in which the student fails SAP; and the term of failure follows a term in which the student had passed SAP, or this is the first SAP evaluation of the student, the student will be placed on a “Warning Status”.
 The student may receive Federal financial aid funds for the one term that the student is placed on a Warning Status.
 The Warning Status is assigned to a student who meets the conditions for such assignment without the need for an appeal or other action by the student.

-The student may only be on a Warning Status for one term subsequent to a term in which SAP measures were not met; however, the student may experience more than one Warning Status over the lifetime of enrollment, just not for consecutive terms.
+The student may only be on a Warning Status for one term after a term in which SAP measures were not met; however, the student may experience more than one Warning Status over the lifetime of enrollment, just not for consecutive terms.

 At the end of the Warning term, if the student is meeting all SAP requirements, then the student may continue to receive Federal financial aid funds.
 If the student fails to meet SAP requirements for two (2) consecutive terms, the student loses eligibility for Federal financial aid funds.